softwaremill/realworld-tapir-zio/adr/00-packages.md

 We will divide application by functionalities into packages.

 We decided on the following packages:
-* common
+* `common`
-* auth
+* `auth`
-* articles
+* `articles`
-* comments
+* `comments`
-* users
+* `users`

-The common package will contain auxiliary structures that will be used in the project.
+The `common` package will contain auxiliary structures that will be used in the project.
-The auth package will contain the tools needed to authorize the user.
+The `auth` package will have the tools needed to authorize the user.
+The `db` package will contain the necessary data to operate the database.

-Packages of articles, comments and users will have a similar structure.
+Packages of `articles`, `comments` and `users` will have a similar structure.
 Each of them will contain specific endpoints, will service them using services and will communicate with the database using repositories.
-In these packages will be clearly separated api layer that will contain "the contract", i.e. the endpoint descriptions, without logic.
+They will include domain classes and clearly separated api layer that will contain "the contract", i.e. the endpoint descriptions, without logic.

 Example with one implementation per service: